Hardangerfjord

-The Hardangerfjord (Hardanger Fjord) is the fifth longest fjord in the world, and the second longest fjord in Norway.
-It is located in Vestland county in the Hardanger region.
-The fjord stretches 179 km from the Atlantic Ocean into the mountainous interior of Norway along the Hardangervidda plateau.
+The Hardangerfjord (Hardanger Fjord) is the fifth longest fjord in the world and the second longest fjord in Norway.
+It is located in the Hardanger region of Vestland county in western Norway.
+The fjord stretches 180 km from the Atlantic Ocean into the mountainous interior of Norway along the Hardangervidda plateau.
 The innermost point of the fjord reaches the town of Odda.

 Location

 The Hardangerfjord starts at the Atlantic Ocean about 80 km south of the city of Bergen.
 Here the fjord heads in a northeasterly direction between the island of Bømlo and the mainland.
 It passes by the larger islands of Stord, Tysnesøya, and Varaldsøy on the north/west side and the Folgefonna peninsula on the south/east side.
 Once it is surrounded by the mainland, it begins to branch off into smaller fjords that reach inwards towards the grand Hardangervidda mountain plateau.
 The longest branch of the Hardangerfjord is Sørfjorden, which cuts south about 50 km from the main fjord.
 Its maximum depth is more than 860 m just outside the village of Norheimsund in the middle of the fjord.

 Norway's third largest glacier is found on the Folgefonna peninsula, adjacent to the Hardangerfjord.
 With its three parts, this glacier covers an area of 220 km2, and in 2005 it became protected as Folgefonna National Park.

 The area of the fjord is divided among several municipalities in Vestland county: Bømlo, Eidfjord, Etne, Kvam, Kvinnherad, Stord, Sveio, Tysnes, Ullensvang, Ulvik, and Voss.
 The total number of inhabitants of all these municipalities along the fjord is only slightly more than 70,000 — on a total area of 8,471 km2.